pyca/cryptography/docs/development/test-vectors.rst

 * ``challenge-unstructured.pem`` - A certificate signing request for an RSA 2048 bit key containing a challenge password attribute and an unstructured name attribute.
+* ``challenge-multi-valued.der`` - A certificate signing request for an RSA 2048 bit key containing a challenge password attribute with two values inside the ASN.1 set.
+The signature on this request is invalid.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~